369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 Next we will need a linear boundry that can seperate our oranges and apples

-Using our prototype apple and orange vectors we defined above, we can set our linear boundry to symetrically divide thgem with the p₁, p₃ plane shown below
+Using our prototype apple and orange vectors we defined above, we can set our linear boundry to symetrically divide them with the p₁, p₃ plane shown below

 <img src="img/img3.png" alt=" " width="600"/>